OPIN-CA/whirlwind/README.md

-This is a Composer-based installer for the [Lightning](https://www.drupal.org/project/lightning) Drupal distribution.
-Welcome to the future!
+This is a Composer-based installer for a forked version of the [Lightning](https://www.drupal.org/project/lightning) Drupal distribution.
+This fork is being developed by OPIN Software Inc

 ## Get Started
 ```